 Eruv, the invisible thread

 As I was saying, during the Sabbath Jews are not allowed to do a lot of things that involve work or physical effort so as not to contravene Jewish law.

 In addition, the men never look directly into the eyes of the women as it would be a way of being incited to sin.
 They usually walk with their eyes glued to the ground.
 In fact, you will notice that when tourists pass through the neighborhood, the neighbors ignore them.
-It is not often that people from the Williamsburg Jewish community interact with others outside of the neighborhood.
+It's not often that people from the Williamsburg Jewish community interact with others outside the neighborhood.